Who Is Responsible For Building Fire Safety?

 - The owner or managing agent of a block of flats in England and Wales

-If a business has more than one Responsible Person at the same time, they must work together to ensure they meet all of the fire responsibilities.
+If a business has more than one Accountable Person at the same time, they must work together to ensure they meet all of the fire responsibilities.

-It’s also imperative for those responsible to take their role seriously.
+It’s also imperative for those accountable to take their role seriously.
 Keeping on top of regulations and ensuring the correct procedures are followed can ultimately be the difference between life and death.

 A local fire and rescue authority may visit your premises at any given point.
 Should they discover that your fire safety measures aren’t adequate, this can lead to serious consequences, including unlimited fines and, in some cases, considerable jail terms.

-What Regulations Does a Responsible Person Need to Follow?
+What Regulations Does an Accountable Person Need to Follow?

 All businesses must have a fire risk assessment.
 This is the cornerstone of fire protection in your business and will be the first check an inspecting officer will make if they inspect your premises.